EddieFin/find-optimal-time-slot/README.md

 1. **Commit & Push:** Push changes to the `main` branch.
 2. **Validation:** The pipeline runs `npm test` and `npm run build`.
-3. **Infrastructure:** Terraform plans and applies changes to the AWS infrastructure.
+3. **Infrastructure:** Terraform plans changes to the AWS infrastructure.
+For Terraform to apply the changes, dispatch the workflow manually after confirming desired changes in plan output.
 4. **Output:** Upon success, the pipeline logs (Terraform Output) will display the public **API Endpoint URL**.

 ---